abougouffa/minemacs/docs/packages.md

 ## `me-vc`
 * `magit`: It's Magit!
 A Git Porcelain inside Emacs.
 * `git-commit`: Edit Git commit messages - part of `magit`
-* `magit-todos`: Show source files' TODOs (and FIXMEs, etc) in Magit status buffer
 * `magit-imerge`: Magit extension for "git-imerge"
-* `multi-magit`: A set of extensions for `magit` to handle multiple repositories simultaneously
 * `magit-delta`: Use delta when viewing diffs in `magit`
 * `magit-gerrit`: Gerrit integration with Magit
-* `gerrit`: Gerrit integration via the REST API
 * `closql`: Store EIEIO objects using EmacSQL
 * `forge`: Work with Git forges from the comfort of Magit
 * `diff-hl`: Emacs package for highlighting uncommitted changes